bvalot/pyMLST/docs/source/development/getting_started.rst

 .. code-block:: bash

     make venv
+    source venv/bin/activate
 	make install
-    source venv/bin/activate

 Try It Out
 ==========

-One way to test out the environment is to run the tests.
+We recommend that you test your environment by running appropriate tests.
 You can do this with the `make test` target.

 .. code-block:: bash